 While this certainly doesn’t rival real-time debugging in Visual Studio, it is definitely beneficial if you (or your friend) are trying to track down a bug.

 I can only imagine that the debug capabilities will only continue to mature as the Power Platform continues to grow.
 If ThreeWill can assist you as you get started with development using Power Apps and Power Automate and help soften the learning curve, please reach out to us.
-We’d like to help your organization realize full value from your investment in the Microsoft Cloud.
+We’d like to help your organization realize the full value of your investment in the Microsoft Cloud.